pratyushjain122/employee_dbms/README.md

 <li>As a result, the system is most important for improving other systems of organization like human resources management.</li>
 </ul>
 </p>

+### This is a simple project made by us to implement C and to make a database management system for real use.
 &nbsp;

 ## Instructions ✍
-The following points are summarised in <a href="https://github.com/pratyushjain122/employee_dbms/blob/master/Report.pptx">Report.pptx</a> for reference.
+#### The following points are summarised in <a href="https://github.com/pratyushjain122/employee_dbms/blob/master/Report.pptx">Report.pptx</a> for reference.

 #### * The code must begin with a login page.
 Enter the credentials to enter in program.